 Consumer goods producer, Unilever, achieved 100% Zero Waste to landfill at all of their distribution centers in North America.
 The company achieved this status by using the four “R” approach of Reducing waste at the source, then Reusing, Recovering or Recycling any remaining waste.

 Any business in any sector can achieve Zero Waste status, and in doing so, can reduce their operational costs, improve their reputation, and reduce their impact on the environment.

 2. Mergers and Acquisitions.

-Acquisitions among smaller waste removal companies are becoming a growing trend which is expanding opportunities for them to make a bigger impact on the industry like their bigger competitors.
-While these acquisitions and mergers help drive the waste industry forward it may lead to confusion to their clients as most of these acquisitions do not go smoothly.
-As systems, equipment, and staff transition the affected customers often see increases in costs, invoice change issues, and even services interruptions.
+Acquisitions among smaller waste removal companies is becoming a growing trend, enabling them to make a greater impact on the industry and to compete against their larger competitors.
+While these acquisitions and mergers help drive the waste industry forward, in the short term they may lead to confusion for clients, as most of these consolidations do not go smoothly.
+As systems, equipment, and staff transition, the affected customers often see increases in costs, invoice charge issues, and even services interruptions.
 This creates high levels of frustration and the need for extra attention and resources as the customers deal with these transition issues.

 3. Development of Advanced Technology in Trash and Recycling Containers.

-There are many new innovative trends appearing in the waste industry but how can businesses stay up to date with changing trends and regulations?
+How can businesses stay up to date with new waste management trends and changing waste regulations?

 National Waste Associates has the expertise to help your business develop programs and stay up-to-date with waste and recycling trends and regulations.
 With our in-depth knowledge of sustainable waste management and recycling law compliance, we can provide customized waste and recycling solutions for all your projects.